 Breach Security Notification and Smart Charge Regulations

-The charger is also compliant with UK smart charge point regulations.
+The Zura fully complies with the Electric Vehicles (Smart Charge Points) Regulations 2021.
 That’s important if you want something that meets current expectations for home or business charging.

-MID-Approved Energy Metering for Tracking Use
+Energy Metering for Tracking Use

 Even for home users, it’s nice to see exactly what your charging is using.
 For businesses, it’s pretty much a must-have.